-- Before opening a SIPP with us, you need to make sure you understand the features, benefits and risks to confirm that it meets your needs and expectations. - You need to make the start fund of £10,000 or more, which can be made up of a cumulative of contributions and transfer values. - Take responsibility for deciding how the SIPP is invested. - If you are no longer eligible to make contributions, you need to let us know. - To wait until your 55th birthday before taking any money from the SIPP. - Be responsible for regularly checking your investments and contributions to make sure you will meet your retirement plans. - You agree to pay the fees associated with the SIPP, and keep enough cash in the SIPP to meet the ongoing fees. - Read and agree to our SIPP terms and conditions which is available on our website www.optionspensions.co.uk.
+- Before opening a SIPP with us, you need to make sure you understand the features, benefits and risks to confirm that it meets your needs and expectations. - You need to make at least one contribution or one transfer to start the SIPP. - Take responsibility for deciding how the SIPP is invested. - If you are no longer eligible to make contributions, you need to let us know. - To wait until your 55th birthday before taking any money from the SIPP. - Be responsible for regularly checking your investments and contributions to make sure you will meet your retirement plans. - You agree to pay the fees associated with the SIPP, and keep enough cash in the SIPP to meet the ongoing fees. - Read and agree to our SIPP terms and conditions which is available on our website - www.optionspensions.co.uk.
 Alternatively, please call us or email us and we'll send you a copy.